Pattern is a small team focused on bringing novel data visualization capabilities to scientific collaborators across the Broad.

 Example prototypes

-Below are a collection of interactive prototypes demonstrating the types of capabilities we are developing as part of our custom visualization platform.
+Below are example images from our interactive demo site.
+The demo site contains a collection of prototypes demonstrating the capabilities we are developing as part of our custom visualization platform.
 They are designed to spark ideas - let us know if any of them resonate.

 Highlighted projects